datamole-ai/mff-cloud-app-development/semestral-project-assignment.md

 ### Observability

 Choose 3 metric types (counter, upDownCounter, counterAsync, upDownCounterAsync, gauge, histogram) and define metrics that would enhance the observability of the system.
-The definition should include Name, Kind, Description and Unit (if applicable).
+The definition should include Name, Kind, Description, Unit (if applicable), and labels (dimensions).

 Choose one endpoint of the web application and describe the trace of a request.
 Draw a simple flame graph.
 Provide a sample JSON representation of each span, containing all required information to build the trace.
 Include a few attributes you find valuable to capture (you don't need to include every attribute that is recommended by OpenTelemetry).